 The NHTL Photography Workshop

 Waterman Center is excited to present the Natural History through the Lens Photography Workshop series!
-This workshop is geared toward teaching basic photography skills with an emphasis on composition to support natural history education.
+This workshop is geared toward teaching basic to advanced photography skills with an emphasis on composition to support natural history education.
 Instructors include Waterman board member Teri Franzen and Bill Baburchak, Barry Biddle and Mary Lou Shapinas, board members of the Two Rivers Photography club.
 Read more about the instructors below.

 All Autumn 2019 workshops are completed.
 Thank you for a another fun season!
 Please click "Mailing List" to sign up for ur mailing list to learn about future programming.